buildingblocksbv/data-challenge/README.md

 - bio: 1 if the product is a biological product, 0 else
 - basic: 1 if the product is a basic (generics; no-name) good, 0 else
 - purchase_price: The price we purchase the product for.

+stock_level.csv contains three columns:
+- week: Week number.
+Week 0 means the last week of previous year
+- product_id: The product identifier
+- stock: Number of items in stock for a given week, measured at the end of the week.